Ex-Trump campaign boss Manafort gets 47-month sentence

 Former Trump campaign chairman Paul Manafort has been sentenced to nearly four years in prison for tax and bank fraud related to his work advising Ukrainian politicians, much less than what was called for under sentencing guidelines.

-Manafort, sitting in a wheelchair, had no visible reaction as he heard the 47-month sentence.
+Manafort, sitting in a wheelchair as he deals with complications from gout, had no visible reaction as he heard the 47-month sentence.
 While that was the longest sentence to date to come from special counsel Robert Mueller's probe, it could have been much worse for Manafort.
 Sentencing guidelines called for a 20-year-term, effectively a lifetime sentence for the 69-year-old.

 Manafort has been jailed since June, so he will receive credit for the nine months he has already served.
-He still faces the possibility of additional time from his sentencing in a separate case in the District of Columbia.
+He still faces the possibility of additional time from his sentencing in a separate case in the District of Columbia, where he pleaded guilty to charges related to illegal lobbying.

+Before Judge T.S.
+Ellis III imposed the sentence, Manafort told him that "saying I feel humiliated and ashamed would be a gross understatement."
+But he offered no explicit apology, something Ellis noted before issuing his sentence.

 Sign Up and Save